-117. Plaintiff ALCE realleges and incorporates herein by reference the allegations contained in all preceding paragraphs, and further alleges as follows:

-- 118. Plaintiff ALCE brings this claim individually and on behalf of the other members of the New York Class for violations of NY GBL § 349. - 119.
-Any person who has been injured by reason of any violation of NY GBL § 349 may bring an action in her own name to enjoin such unlawful acts or practices, an action to recover her actual damages or fifty dollars, whichever is greater, or both such actions.
+- 103. Plaintiff ALCE realleges and incorporates herein by reference the allegations contained in all preceding paragraphs, and further alleges as follows: - 104.
+Plaintiff ALCE brings this claim individually and on behalf of the other members of the New York Class for violations of NY GBL § 349. - may bring an action in her own name to enjoin such unlawful acts or practices, an action to recover her actual damages or fifty dollars, whichever is greater, or both such actions.
 The court may, in its discretion, increase the award of damages to an amount not to exceed three times the actual damages up to one thousand dollars, if the court finds the defendant willfully or knowingly violated this section.
-The court may award reasonable attorney's fees to a prevailing plaintiff. - 120.
-By the acts and conduct alleged herein, Defendant committed unfair or deceptive acts and practices by misbranding their Products so that they appear to contain more in the packaging than is actually included. - 121.
+The court may award reasonable attorney's fees to a prevailing plaintiff. - 106.
+By the acts and conduct alleged herein, Defendant committed unfair or deceptive acts and practices by misbranding their Products so that they appear to contain more in the packaging than is actually included. - 107.
 The practices employed by Defendant, whereby Defendant advertised, promoted, marketed and sold its Products in packages resulting in non-functional slack-fill are unfair, deceptive and misleading and are in violation of the NY GBL § 349, New York Agm.
-Law § 201 and the FDCA (21 U.S.C. § 343(d)) in that said Products are misbranded. - 122.
-The foregoing deceptive acts and practices were directed at consumers. - 123.
+Law § 201 and the FDCA (21 U.S.C. § 343(d)) in that said Products are misbranded. - 108.
+The foregoing deceptive acts and practices were directed at consumers. - 109.
 Plaintiff ALCE and the other New York Class members suffered a loss as a result of Defendant's deceptive and unfair trade practices.
 Specifically, as a result of Defendant's deceptive and unfair acts and practices, Plaintiff ALCE and the other New York Class members suffered monetary losses from the purchase of Products, i.e., receiving less than the capacity of the packaging due to (at minimum) approximately 12% to 45% non-functional slack-fill in the Products.
-In order for Plaintiff ALCE and New York Class members to be made whole, they must receive a refund of the purchase price of the Products equal to the percentage of shortfall in the Products.
+In order for Plaintiff ALCE and New York Class members to be made whole, they must receive a refund of the purchase price of the Products equal to the percentage of non-functional slack-fill in the Products.